mzakharo/flutter_with_python_android/README.md

     }
 }
 ```
-Optionally, you can add a hook when the app exits to stop the python service with `ServiceSrv.stop(this)` API
+Lastly, there is `ServiceSrv.stop(this)` API to stop the service manually

 ##  Add Foreground Service Permission